telerik/winforms-docs/testing/just-mock/jm-tutorial.md

 Code that has to interact with an external resource like a database or a web service will run slower due to the latency in the communication with these external resources.
 The mocks of these external resources respond much faster than the actual external resources, meaning that the entire suite of unit test can run in seconds, not minutes.

 This tutorial will walk you through the process of creating unit tests with [JustMock](https://www.telerik.com/products/mocking.aspx) for a project that uses the most commonly used control from the Telerik UI for WinForms suite, a.k.a. **RadGridView**.

+>note The complete sample project from this tutorial is available in our SDK repository [here](https://github.com/telerik/winforms-sdk/tree/master/Testing/JustMock).

 Let's start with details about the project's setup and what we have implemented: